account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 14.Register custom assets (js, css)
 15.Multilanguages
 16. Has Many relation
+16.2 Has Many relation in JSON (REST API)
 17. Yii2 my custom validation
 18. Reset password form (if you have forgotten it)
 19. Sending mail